 Oxandrolone to treat moderate-to-severe burns (August 2016)

 Many pharmacological therapies have been tried to reverse the damaging effects of the hypermetabolic response to severe injury.
 Trials evaluating anabolic steroids, which improve protein balance, have reported inconsistent outcomes.
 A recent systematic review included 15 randomized trials of adults and children with severe burns (>20 percent total body surface area) treated with oxandrolone, a testosterone analog, versus placebo or blank controls .
 Meta-analyses of individual outcome measures in the acute phase, intermediate phase, and long term showed significant improvements in metabolic parameters (eg, less nitrogen loss, less weight loss, increased lean body mass, improved wound healing), shortened length of stay, and no significant differences in adverse events (mortality, infection, liver dysfunction).
 These results support our recommendation to treat all patients with moderate-to-severe burns with oxandrolone (10 mg twice daily in adults; 5 mg twice daily in children and patients >65 years of age).
-(See "Hypermetabolic response to severe burn injury: Recognition and treatment", section on 'Oxandrolone'.)
+(See "Hypermetabolic response to severe burn injury".)

 New guidelines for the management of Stevens-Johnson/toxic epidermal necrolysis syndrome (August 2016)